declanbyrd/declanbyrd.co.uk/src/content/journal/responsive-sizings-css.md

 For the font size to scale based on the size of the device's screen, viewport widths are used in the code above.
 Viewport widths (vw) are a unit that is used to measure fractions of the browser window, so 2vw is equivalent to 2% of the width of the browser window.
 So to summarise the CSS snippet, the font size will be 2% of the width of the browser window unless it is smaller than 16 pixels or greater than 48 pixels.

 The good news is that `clamp()` is largely supported by most major browsers as shown in the image below.
-However, recent versions of Safari and iOS Safari did not provide support for `clamp()` so a fallback option is required.
+Recent versions of Safari and iOS Safari did not provide support for `clamp()` so a fallback option is required.

 <!-- markdownlint-disable MD033 -->
 <picture>